BI-MotionlessProposal/Assignment-4/README.md

 ### Task 7

 *7. Freestyle Create a plot, which visualizes a fact hidden in the housing sales data, which you want to highlight to business people.*

+This script shows the mean and median price per square meter by construction year for sales records during 2017.
+This can give an insight to what construction year is "hot" on the market for 2017.
+The result of the sript is found in result/result_solution_7.png